 Graceland offers a fully online Master of Education of degree program to educators who hold an undergraduate degree in education or an educational endorsement from an accredited university.
 To be accepted into this program you must also have a current Teaching Certificate and verification of current teaching employment that includes at least 20 hours per week in the classroom.

 A number of online degree and certificate programs are available, including a Certificate in Special Education.
 The following areas of specialization for the Master’s of Education degree are offered:

-- Management in the Inclusive Classroom
+- Management in a Quality Classroom

 - Differentiated Instruction